 Several authors have shown that AIC and BIC measures may be inappropriate to compare non-nested models.
-Thus, as an alternative to the AIC and BIC criterions, we also present the goodness-of-fit test of Chen and Fan (2006), PLR test, a pseudo likelihood test that compares the ability of a copula to fit the data against another copula candidate using in-sample data.
+Thus, as an alternative to the AIC and BIC criterions, we also present the goodness-of-fit test of Chen et al. (2006), the PLR test, a pseudo-likelihood test that compares the ability of a copula to fit the data against another copula candidate using in-sample data.
+The results from this test are displayed in Table 5.
 Negative values of the test signify that copulas listed in columns outperform copulas presented in rows.
-In doing so, we test Student's t copula against the remaining alternatives.
+We test Student's t copula against the remaining alternatives.
 The table below displays the test results and confirms Student's t copula as the one that better fits the data.